Revelation: Past, Present & Future

 Does the Revelation to John refer to events past, present, or future?
 To answer this question, we must enter into John's mind in the setting of first-century Patmos.
 He was a captive on the island, a prison colony for enemies of the Roman Empire.
 This means that John most likely had something to say to his original audience as well as to later generations.
 Therefore, the twin theological positions of this essay are partial preterism and historic premillennialism.
 In other words, Revelation mentions first-century historical events in context, but also as a typological preview of things now and in the future.
 If the kingdom of heaven is "now and not yet" (Luke 17:20-21; 19:11), this means the end times have been partially realized while others await us.

 Full preterism is the eschatological position that all end times events happened in the first century, to include Jesus' return.
-However, partial preterism views many parts of his Olivet discourse (i.e., Matt.
+However, partial preterism views many parts of his Olivet discourse (Matt.
 24:3-25:46; Mark 13:3-37; Luke 21:5-36) as both "now/not yet."
 Full preterists believe Jesus returned in AD 70 when the Romans destroyed the second temple.
 Conversely, partial preterists generally see this eschaton as something in the future.
-They both agree the thousand-year reign of Christ is taking place now, therefore making the number one-thousand a symbol of an infinite time rather than a literal millennium.
 We must be vigilant for Jesus' return, so belief in historic premillennialism seems most in line with scripture.
 This was the general consensus of the early church for its first three-hundred years.
 It is historic for this reason, and because it differs from the dispensational premillennialism (i.e., the scriptural timeline features many dispensations) more commonly known by Christians today.
-Premillennialists of both types believe the literal millennium will take place before the resurrection of the living and the dead.
+Premillennialists of both types believe the literal millennium will take place after Jesus' second coming but before the resurrection of the living and the dead.

 John wrote about the antichrist spirit in his first epistle and in the Revelation he received.
 He warned that many antichrists will deceive humankind (1 John 2:18) and even alluded to one in particular: Nero (AD 37–68).
 It is likely that Revelation is somewhat of a political document criticizing the Roman Empire ("Babylon"), especially its cruel and self-deifying emperor.
 John defined antichrist as anyone who denies that Jesus is the Messiah (1 John 2:22).
 Whereas dispensationalists view antichrist as Satan incarnate, the historic premillennial position sees him as a normal political leader like so many before.
 It is not that antichrist is more evil than other dictators, but exists at the time God arranged for him.
 Historic premillennialists opine Revelation describes first-century events, especially the persecutions of Nero and Domitian (AD 51–96) against the church, which were typologies of future tribulations.
 Their hermeneutic formula is "now and not yet," that Jesus and his apostles warned of things coming in their own time as well as those yet to happen.
 Therefore, it is prudent to say the emperor Nero was the antichrist for the early church and more like him have manifested ever since.
 For example, he was the Caesar who executed both Peter and Paul in AD 64.
 Historically speaking, leaders such as "bloody" Mary Tudor (1516–1558), Maximilien Robespierre (1758–1794), Joseph Stalin (1879–1953), Adolf Hitler (1889–1945), the Boko Haram, or the Islamic State (ISIS) fulfilled the role of "antichrist."
 Although various sociopolitical pressures contributed to the persecution of Christians by these dictators, it was the central tenet of Christianity that "Jesus alone is Lord" that challenged their rule.
 Simply put, antichrists fear the existence of a sovereign kingdom within their own territories of which they lack control.
 That persecution of the church continues undoubtedly proves the kingdom of God exists alongside the realm of darkness.
 Jesus taught the kingdom of heaven does not come from this world (John 18:36), but endures within the church (Luke 17:21).
 In his parable of the strong man, Christ also alluded to the capture of Satan (Matt.
 12:27-29), a reality that allows the church to increase its proliferation of the gospel.
 Even in his own day, Paul testified how the gospel message had already reached every creature under heaven (Col. 1:23).
 He also said to the Thessalonians, "Now you know what is holding [the man of lawlessness] back, so that he may be revealed at the proper time" (2 Thess.
 2:6).
 Upon release, the antichrist will hinder the gospel one last time, something lesser antichrists have been unable to do.